Padstow TV Chef Hot Spot!

 Cornwall: Britain’s New Foodie Capital

 There is no doubt anymore that Cornwall is a Mecca for chefs and foodies alike.
-Padstow must take pride of place at the centre of this and with no sign of taking a back seat in the resurgence of British food and drink.
+Padstow must take pride of place at the center of this and with no sign of taking a back seat in the resurgence of British food and drink.
 With top local restaurants being busy year-round local suppliers are going from strength to strength making a virtuous circle in which top chefs and suppliers can prosper.
 Rick Stein may have started this trend for Padstow but young upcoming chefs like Paul Ainsworth seem more than happy to keep Padstow at the forefront of British culinary excellence.

 Below is a beautiful time lapse video of Padstow by Tom Mckie